tungsten-ai/docs/docs/index.md

         return outputs
 ```

-Then, you can start building a Tungsten model:
+Now, you can start a build process with the following command:
 ```console
 $ tungsten build

 ✅ Successfully built tungsten model: 'text-to-image:latest'
 ```

 #### Run it as a RESTful API server

-A Tungsten model includes a standardized RESTful API.
+You can start a prediction with a REST API call.

-Run the container:
+Start a server:

 ```console
 $ docker run -p 3000:3000 --gpus all text-to-image:latest